Fear & Anxiety Pills & Medicines

 Anxiety drugs often cause a wide range of unpleasant and sometimes even dangerous side effects.

-The Best Drug or Medication for Success Anxiety
+The Best Drug or Medication for Fear & Anxiety

-That said, three types of medication are commonly used in the treatment of success anxiety (achievemephobia):
+That said, three types of medication are commonly used in the treatment of fear & anxiety (anxiety):

 Beta blockers are used for relieving performance anxiety.
 They work by blocking the flow of adrenaline that occurs when you’re anxious.
 While beta blockers don’t affect the emotional symptoms of anxiety, they can control physical symptoms such as shaking hands or voice, sweating, and rapid heartbeat.